 The Israeli embassy provided the community with one Torah Scroll and a single siddur, prayer book.
 Through support of Tifereth Israel Synagogue in Des Moines, the Jews of Sewfi have received an additional 200 prayer books and an English language Tanach.

 Ghana has the largest Nichiren Shoshu Temple outside of Japan.
-The temple is located at Anyaa-Ablekuma Raod at the Fan Milk Junction in Accra.
-There are occasional small Buddhist prayer spaces in larger cities and among some Rastafari communities.
-These are generally private spaces, but with a proper request and a small donation, you would be welcome for meditation and chanting.
+The temple is located at Anyaa-Ablekuma Road at the Fan Milk Junction in Accra.
+There are other small Buddhist prayer spaces in larger cities, and with a proper request and a small donation, you would be welcome for meditation and chanting.